RiiConnect24/Wii-Guide/_pages/en_US/wilbrand.md

     ![running Wilbrand on Windows](/images/wilbrand/windows.png)

 - Linux/MacOS: `./Wilbrand AA-BB-CC-DD-EE-FF MM/DD/YYYY VERSION /media/mount_dir`
-  - Use `cd` to enter the directory Wilbrand was extracted to first, eg. `cd ~/Desktop/Wilbrand`
+  - If you have not opened your terminal directly in the folder Wilbrand was extracted to, use `cd` to enter it first, eg. `cd ~/Desktop/Wilbrand`
   - `/media/mount_dir` is the folder your SD card is mounted in.
 This may vary depending on your Linux distro.
     ![running Wilbrand on Linux](/images/wilbrand/linux.png)